dhucul/AudioCopy/README.md

 **Output:** Full report printed to console, plus a CSV log (`bler_scan.csv`) with per-second LBA and error count for graphing in external tools.

 **When to use:** Detailed quality assessment — see exactly where errors are, whether the disc meets Red Book limits, and whether it is safe to archive.
+The C1 data (when available) reveals early degradation that C2-only scans miss entirely.

 ---